FRANZCOG Written Exam 2026 Study Guide: What You Actually Need to Know

 - Running long on the early cases and finishing the last two cases under-developed; case-by-case time discipline is the single most reliable predictor of a finished paper

-- Treating the OSCE as something to start preparing only after the Written, when most successful candidates are already practising station-format communication during the Written run-up
+- Treating the Structured Oral as something to start preparing only after the Written, when most successful candidates are already practising station-format communication during the Written run-up

 - Defaulting to a hospital-protocol answer when the case stem is set in a remote or low-resource context; examiners write rural and outreach scenarios deliberately and reward candidates who adjust transfer timing, telehealth use, and consultant escalation accordingly